KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**June 30, 2023**
+- Completed LeetCode 621: Task Scheduler.
+  - I was not able to arrive at a conceptual solution to this one on my own.
+However, after watching the conceptual portion of the NeetCode video, I was able to implement my own solution.

 **June 22, 2023**
 - After spending the last two to three days trying to implement Quick Select, I decided to start with the basics and implement Quicksort first.
   - I was able to implement Quicksort in about 45 minutes after watching a conceptual explanation of it.